 Week of Welcome

-The second week of each semester is marked with club’s days where all university clubs install their booths to exhibit their clubs (held at Burnaby Campus and Surrey Campus only).
-SFU MSA’s exhibition aims to educate Muslims on campus, especially students from overseas, about the religious services and educational programs SFU MSA offers.
+The third week of the semester is clubs days where all SFSS clubs invite you to get active in the SFU community.
+SFU MSA’s exhibition aims to educate Muslims on campus about the religious services and educational programs SFU MSA offers.

-We’ll be at table #96 on Wednesday, September 13 and at table #10 on Thursday, September 14 from 10 AM to 3 PM.
+We’ll be at table #26 on Tuesday, January 16 and Wednesday, January 17 from 10 AM to 3 PM.
 Drop by, say salaam, get to know about our upcoming events and see how you can get involved on campus with fellow Muslims.

 This is SFU MSA’s ice-breaker event usually held at the end of the first month of the semester, aimed at bringing Muslims together on campus to create a sense of community among Muslim students.
-It provides an appropriate atmosphere to Muslim students to socialize and make new friends on campus without having to compromise on Islamic teachings.
+It provides an fun atmosphere for Muslim students to socialize, make new friends and eat.

-This semester our social will be on Friday, September 29 from 5 PM.
-Stay posted for more details.
+This semester our social will be on Friday, January 26 from 5 PM in the MBC Conference Rooms (MBC 2290-2296).

 Islam Awareness Week

-SFU MSA’s prime event of the semester will be during the second week of October (October 9 to 13).
-The theme for Fall 2017 is “Foundations of Islam”.
-We are pleased to be hosting Hafsa Dean Thompson for they keynote seminar.
+SFU MSA’s prime event of the semester will be during the second week of March (March 5-9).
+The theme for Spring 2018 is “What is Sharia?”.

 During IAW (Islam Awareness Week), SFU MSA has booths, gives away free copies of Qur’an translations and other Islamic literature.
 The purpose of IAW is to a) provide a comprehensible understanding of mainstream Sunni Islam; b) demystify misconceptions about Islam portrayed by the media; and c) facilitate a meaningful and productive dialogue with non-Muslims.